effessdev/dodge-the-creeps/README.md

 container for handling game logic.
 It does not require 2D functionality itself.)
 - Draw the path in clockwise order, or your mobs will spawn pointing outwards instead of inwards!

+## UI with Control Nodes

+The basic node for UI elements is Control.
+To create our UI, we'll use two types of Control nodes: `Label` and `Button`.

 ## Why `PI`

 In functions requiring angles, Godot uses radians, not degrees.